jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

  * Task Pane
    * URLs loaded into the task pane push actual entries into the browser's navigation stack
-   * [#52](https://github.com/jumpinjackie/mapguide-react-layout/issues/52): On IE11, the `Tasks` flyout menu won't properly display over the Task Pane content if it is showing plugin content (eg. The Task Pane is showing a PDF document inline via a PDF viewer plugin)

  * Toolbars
    * Only one level of menu nesting is supported.
 Flyouts within Flyouts is not supported/implemented.
-   * Toolbars currently make no attempts to gracefully handle overflow when the toolbar has more items than the physical screen/container space allows.
+   * Toolbars in vertical orientation currently make no attempts to gracefully handle overflow when the toolbar has more items than the physical screen/container space allows.

 Commands
 ========